aleksandr-efimenko/blog-alexefimenko-com/src/pages/posts/compare-objects.md

 ---
-title: 'Exploring 4 Ways to Compare Objects in JavaScript with Performance Analysis'
+title: Exploring 4 Ways to Compare Objects in JavaScript with Performance Analysis
-excerpt: 'In this article, I will implement a custom object and array comparison function.
+description: In this article, I will implement a custom object and array comparison function.
 I will use recursion to implement the comparison function.
-I will also compare the performance of different methods of object comparison.'
+I will also compare the performance of different methods of object comparison.
-coverImage: '/blog/compare-objects/cover.png'
+tags: [javascript, fundamentals]
-date: '2023-12-29'
+date: 2023-12-29
-ogImage:
+image: /blog-assets/compare-objects/cover.png
-  url: '/blog/compare-objects/cover.png'
+thumbnail: /blog-assets/compare-objects/cover.png
 ---

 ### Introduction